-The Examiners find that Atmos's proposed ELG depreciation method is proper and adequate.150 Atmos met its burden by establishing that ELG is a viable, industryaccepted method to establish depreciation rates.
-As Atmos and Dallas both acknowledge, neither the ELG nor the ALG methods are inherently "incorrect"-they are just different, and both are systemic and rational.151 The evidence supports that the ELG method is proper and adequate-Atmos is not required to prove further that ELG is superior to ALG.
+The Examiners find that Atmos's proposed ELG depreciation method is proper and adequate.
+Atmos met its burden by establishing that ELG is a viable, industry-accepted method to establish depreciation rates.
+As Atmos and Dallas both acknowledge, neither the ELG nor the ALG methods are inherently "incorrect"-they are just different, and both are systemic and rational.
+The evidence supports that the ELG is a straight-line method and is proper and adequate-Atmos is not required to prove further that ELG is superior to ALG.